 Boulder Great Books

 Boulder Great Books meets year-round on first and third Thursday nights from 7:30 - 9:00PM at the Boulder Alfalfa's Market Community Room , unless otherwise noted in the schedules below.
 The group is free and open to the public.
 Newcomers are welcome anytime!

 The first rule of the group is to read the selection twice.
 This rule is relaxed when we read very long selections.
 (Deanna Hawkins is the group's hero for reading Joyce's Ulysses twice.)
 The second rule is to stick to the selection, do not bring in comments from other sources that people in the group have not read.
 Expect to spend about eight hours a week reading for the discussion.
 If a selection one week can be read in less time, read ahead for the next meeting.
 Some effort is made to schedule alternate short and long selections with this in mind.
 If you would like to help publicize our group, there is a flyer we update monthly that can be posted at your work or public places you think would be effective, or that you can pass along to friends.
 Thank you!

 2017 Great Books Schedule 2018 Great Books Schedule

-Note - The PDF files are for printing.
-If you are unable to read the PDF files with your browser, save the file as a pdf file to your computer and view with Acrobat Reader (free download) or another Portable Document Format reader.
-The HTML files have links and reference information not included in the PDFs or the two-sided schedules handed out at group when they won't fit on one page.
-Selections six months or more into the future are subject to change - feedback is requested for this schedule so e-mail Kay and Rick (adress at the bottom of this page) with what you do and don't like about it.
+Note - If you are unable to read the PDF files with your browser, save the file as a pdf file to your computer and view with Acrobat Reader (free download) or another Portable Document Format reader.
+Selections six months or more into the future are subject to change - feedback is requested for the current schedule so e-mail Rick (adress at the bottom of this page) with what you do and don't like about it.